GrishaDev/Letsrun/README.md

 ## Installation

-create configure .env with help of .env.example and get somehow mongodb
+create and configure .env with help of .env.example and get somehow mongodb

 ```sh